willswire/unifi-ddns/README.md

 ## Why?

-UniFi Dream Machine Pro (UDM-Pro) users may need to update Cloudflare domain name DNS records when their public IP address changes.
+UniFi Dream Machine Pro (UDM-Pro) or UniFi Security Gateway (USG) users may need to update Cloudflare domain name DNS records when their public IP address changes.
 UniFi does not natively support Cloudflare as a DDNS provider.

 ### Configuring Cloudflare